opensearch-project/documentation-website/_aggregations/metric/geocentroid.md

 # Geocentroid

-The `geo_centroid` aggregation in OpenSearch is a powerful tool that allows you to calculate the weighted geographic center or focal point of a set of spatial data points.
+The OpenSearch `geo_centroid` aggregation is a powerful tool that allows you to calculate the weighted geographic center or focal point of a set of spatial data points.
 This metric aggregation operates on `geo_point` fields and returns the centroid location as a latitude-longitude pair.

 ## Using the aggregation